White House Ups Bid in Last-Ditch COVID Talks With Congress

 “We raised our offer to $1.6 trillion," McEnany told reporters Thursday.
 “It’s one that she is is not interested in."

+The ramped-up negotiations come as challenging economic news continues to confront policymakers.
+The airlines are furloughing about 30,000 workers with the expiration of aid passed earlier this year and a report Thursday showed 787,000 people claiming jobless benefits for the first time last week.

-Mnuchin and Pelosi are scheduled to talk by phone early Thursday afternoon, a Pelosi spokesman said.
+Mnuchin and Pelosi spoke by phone early Thursday afternoon, but the speaker was publicly dismissive of the latest White House plan.

+“This isn’t half a loaf, this is the heel of the loaf,” Pelosi said in a Thursday interview on Bloomberg TV.

+The speaker and treasury secretary were expected to speak by phone again later Thursday.

-The Trump administration is pressing for an agreement, more so than Capitol Hill Republicans.
+The Trump administration, meanwhile, appears more eager than Capitol Hill Republicans to reach an agreement.

 The White House plan, offered Wednesday, gave ground with a $250 billion proposal on funding for state and local governments and backed $20 billion in help for the struggling airline industry.
 Both areas are of great interest to Democrats' union backers.